Last update: Friday, May 7, 2021.

-This is a combo mock draft of all the 2019 and 2020 prospects.
-Leading up the 2019 NFL Draft, the consensus was that the class wasn't a very good one, so how would it stack up to the prospects in 2020?
+This is a combo mock draft of all the 2020 and 2021 prospects.
 How would the draft have gone if all the players were available?
-Here's the mock, and before you read it, keep two things in mind: 1) The 2019 prospects don't have their rookie campaigns taken into account; otherwise, someone like Terry McLaurin would be a top-10 pick.
-2) The 2019 players were removed from each team's roster for needs purposes.
+Here's the mock, and before you read it, keep two things in mind: 1) The 2020 prospects don't have their rookie campaigns taken into account; otherwise, someone like Justin Jefferson would be a top-10 pick.
+2) The 2020 players were removed from each team's roster for needs purposes.

 for NFL Draft updates.